awesome-pro/neon-website/content/docs/ai/ai-azure-notebooks.md

 ### Install the psycopg driver

-psycopg is a popular Postgres database adapter for the Python programming language.
-It allows Python applications to connect to and interact with Postgres databases.
+psycopg is a popular LangChaindatabase adapter for the Python programming language.
+It allows Python applications to connect to and interact with LangChaindatabases.

 Install the `psycopg` adapter by adding and executing the following code cell: